bgrissin/K8S-Cassandra/K8S_create/K8S_setup.md

      -initial-cluster etcd0=http://${IPADDR}:12380 \
      -initial-cluster-state new

 Next we are going to install dynamic provisioning PX from your master node.
-You have two paths you can taketo prepare your PX service.
+You have two paths you can take to prepare your PX service.

 	1) you can directly edit the provided px-spec.yaml in the cassandra-px/StorageClass directory of this repo, or
 	2) you can create your own px-spec.yaml using the curl syntax provided below.